Portland in 12 hours

 One of Portland’s claim to fame are the picturesque parks in and around the city.
 Its what gives the city the nature vibes.
-In fact, we met a local, a self proclaimed adrenaline junkie, who told us that his favorite part about living in Portland was the access to the city parks, especially Mt.
+In fact, we met a local, aself-proclaimed adrenaline junkie, who told us that his favorite part about living in Portland was the access to the city parks, especially Mt.
 Tabor Park.
 He loves being able to escape to the park which, thanks to its combination of nature and paved paths, offer a great platform for his aggressive training routines.

 The park is a volcanic cinder cone, located relatively close to Division street, making it a great spot to hit up next.
 It houses two beautiful reservoirs that were once used to store the city’s drinking water and has a lovely view of downtown, especially at sunset.
 But you do not have to be a fierce athlete to enjoy the park.
-Locals come here to picnic, sunbath, read and even nap.
+Locals come here to picnic, sunbathe, read and even nap.

 Forest Park is our personal favorite.
-No need to the city limits to enjoy this sanctuary.
-It has more than 80 miles of soft-surface trails, fire lanes and forest roads.
+No need to leave the city limits to enjoy this sanctuary.
+It has more than 80 miles of soft-surface trails, fire lanes, and forest roads.
 With hiking trails of all difficulty levels, it is a great place to retreat when you need a break from the city life.
 We even witnessed a small but elegant wedding in place during one of our mini hikes through the forest.